Publications

 The Oprah Myth” (2009)

-With Oprah’s astronomical success, the rise of the black woman in America has been documented and celebrated.
-But when one considers that over the past thirty years, black men have been falling further behind black women in both education and employment, one has every right to question the achievements of the new Black Media Elite.
+With Oprah Winfrey’s astronomical success, the rise of the black woman in America has been well documented and celebrated.
+But when one considers that over the past thirty years, black men have been falling further behind black women in both education and employment, one has every right to question the rhetoric of the new Black Media Elite.

 Bridgeportword.com